 Greeting Cards

 Our official greeting card collection has been growing since we began the project in 2019.
 They are often designed in collaboration with others.
 We prioritize the use of wood type and letterpress printing.
 The project was originally planned around the Rob Roy Kelly American Wood Type Collection.
-We also occasionally make use of metal and plastic type, inkjet and laser printers.
+We also occasionally make use of metal and plastic type, and polymer plates.

 Writing Kits